Activist investor Jana Partners builds stake in Fiserv, WSJ reports

 The size of Jana's stake, and whether the activist investor intends to seek board seats at Fiserv could not be determined, the report said.

+The One Fiserv action plan was announced late last year to prioritize and enhance client focus and build on the company's strengths.
+Jana supports the plan, according to the Journal.

+"Our current performance is not where we want it to be nor where our stakeholders expect it to be," CEO Mike Lyons had said at the time.

-The firm conducted an extensive review last year and CEO Mike Lyons has since emphasized the need to strengthen forecasting rigor and reduce reliance on short-term growth initiatives.
+The firm conducted an extensive review last year and Lyons has since emphasized the need to strengthen forecasting rigor and reduce reliance on short-term growth initiatives.

 Fiserv expects 2026 to be a transitional year, as it invests in key strategic areas to fix gaps and improve client service.